hornc/maddock/output/output.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"That's not how it happened at all!" interrupts the aggravated fearful and arguably sneering **law enforcement teacher**, G________.
 The **travel clerk** (who is the current storyteller) glares witheringly at the **law enforcement teacher**, indignant at the outlaw inerruption, then resumes the tale..
 The stimulated and arguably illogical **precious stone worker**, L_____ begins talking about a past relationship with a Duchess of Świętochłowice
 , which ended loftily.
-A bystander looks dissaproving.
+A bystander looks disapproving.
 Presently the attendant wait-server undulates over to take the company's orders.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; "This is our menu, you won't find better fare within three feet of these walls!".